Many RVers love to fish when they go camping, and jigging is a very popular form of fishing.

 Jigging is a fishing style that suits the RV life perfectly, so you can avoid stinky live bait and still enjoy a day out on the water.

-Camping and fresh-caught fish over the campfire are a treat everyone should get to experience.
+Camping and fresh-caught fish over the campfire is a treat everyone should get to experience.
 I hope you use this guide to gear up for jigging and make a reservation at one of the campgrounds above to test your skills!

 "Man cannot discover new oceans unless he has the courage to lose sight of the shore."